Taken from Pete’s series Dance Lessons.

 How many times have I watched others take refuge in the wrong things?

-There are so many people and places vying for our attention – claiming to have what we need.
-But there is only one who knows what we need.
+There are so many people and places vying for our attention—claiming to have what we need.
+But only One knows what we need.
 He calls to us.
 He tells us to stop building our own place of refuge.

 It is better to take refuge in the LORD than to trust in humans.
 It is better to take refuge in the LORD than to trust in princes.
 (Psalm 118:8-9)

-There is no safer place to weather a storm than inside a shelter immune to its fury.
+There is no safer place to weather a storm than to be in a shelter immune to its fury.

 Lord, I thank You that You’ve created me to look for a place of refuge—a relationship where I can put my confidence and trust.
 It’s tempting to trust people I can see and hear.
 It’s tempting to look to others of position and power, and place my trust in them.
 But Your Word says I can turn to You first.
 Not only that, but You are the better choice.
 Let me forever call You my home.
 Amen.